uwcirg/truenth-portal/docs/source/docker.rst

 Advanced Configuration
 ======================

-Environmental variables defined in the ``portal.env`` environment file are only passed to the underlying "web" container.
-However, it is possible to use environmental variables directly in docker-compose-level files for the configuration of docker-compose.
+environment variables defined in the ``portal.env`` environment file are only passed to the underlying "web" container.
+However, it is possible to use environment variables directly in docker-compose-level files for the configuration of docker-compose.

-An additional configuration file, ``.env``, in current working directory can define environmental variables available through the entire docker-compose file (including containers).
-These docker-compose-level environmental variables can also be set in the shell invoking docker-compose.
+An additional configuration file, ``.env``, in current working directory can define environment variables available through the entire docker-compose file (including containers).
+These docker-compose-level environment variables can also be set in the shell invoking docker-compose.

 Continuous Delivery